 In an era when women take pride in displaying their sexuality openly or display their sexual emotions in public and feel empowered, when globally we have gender neutral sexual; harassment laws, when our ‘Sexual Assault’ (erstwhile rape law) or ‘Child Sexual Assault’ laws are gender neutral and above all when corporate India feels the need of gender neutral ‘Sexual Harassment at Workplace law’ as depicted by the survey done by ET, our WCD ministry has deliberately made this law gender biased thus creating huge room for its misuse at all levels.

-It is our corporate honchos and India’s global corporate who are in target now.
-We have already seen a breakdown of our family system over the last two decades under gender biased laws, we have seen huge suicide by men and their families (suicide rate of married men is double compared to married women suicide rate) and we are about to witness another jump in suicide rate among corporate India or even other men who employed women maids.
-I remember a recent case from Pune where the maid was caught red handed by the mother of a four year old boy while she was sexually exploiting the boy.
+It is our corporate honchos and India’s global corporate who are on target now.
+We have already seen a breakdown of our family system over the last two decades under gender biased laws, we have seen huge suicide by men and their families (suicide rate of married men is double compared to married women suicide rate) and we are about to witness another jump in suicide rate among corporate India or even other men who employed women, maids.
+I remember a recent case from Pune where the maid was caught red-handed by the mother of a four-year-old boy while she was sexually exploiting the boy.
 Mother raised a complaint with the police and the maid slapped a rape case against the father after a few days.
-Well such a father will now get another case against him.
+Well, such a father will now get another case against him.

 Another concern under such circumstances is that other men using women as their pawns to file such cases in our offices and homes and settle scores with other men.
 This dangerous nexus between feminists and extortionists will lead to an end to India’s dream of being a superpower.